cheredia19/bitcoin-coingecko/README.md

 group: 'Cryptocurrencies'
 ---

-What a rollercoaster has been the Bitcoin!
+What a rollercoaster for Bitcoin!
 From its [initial monetary value](https://www.forbes.com/advisor/in/investing/cryptocurrency/bitcoin-price-history-chart/#:~:text=What%20Price%20Did%20Bitcoin%20Start,a%20value%20of%20%240.0009%20each.) [to the guy who paid two pizzas with 10,000 bitcoins on May 22, 2010](https://news.bitcoin.com/14-years-ago-an-individual-offered-10000-bitcoins-for-2-pizzas-finalizing-the-deal-in-4-days/), to the current price, much water has passed under the bridge.

 From an initial estimated value of 0.0009, Bitcoin wasn't even worth a buck until February, 2011.
 Months later, its cotization began to scale.
 It reached 30 dollars for the first time in July but dropped to 2 dollars just six months later.